50054-cdpa/notes/code_generation.md

 A simple conversion from PA to JVM bytecodes can be described using the following deduction system.

 Let $M$ be a mapping from PA temporary variables to JVM local variables.
-Let $L$ be a set of PA labels (which are used as the targets in some jump instructions).
+Let $L$ be a mapping from PA labels (which are used as the targets in some jump instructions) to JVM labels.

 We have three types of rules.